Michael A. Ramos: Early life and education

 The eldest of three children, Ramos was born at Redlands Community Hospital in Redlands, California, in 1957.
 Ramos attended Redlands High School.
 After graduating in 1976, Ramos earned his bachelor's degree in sociology from the University of California, Riverside, in 1980 and a Doctorate of Jurisprudence from Citrus Belt Law School in Riverside in 1988.
 Notably, this law school was unaccredited in the state of California, and has since closed its doors.
 He was admitted to the California bar in 1989.
 Ramos' government service began in 1980, when he started as a group counselor with the Probation Department and then later became a probation officer.
 He started his career with the District Attorney's Office in June 1989, as a deputy district attorney in the Major Crimes Unit.

 San Bernardino County District Attorney

 Ramos was elected in 2002 and reelected in 2006, 2010 and 2014.
 He served as president of the California District Attorneys Association and as chair of the Corrections and Reentry Committee for the National District Attorneys Association.

 Family

 Ramos has been married to his wife Gretchen for 30 years.
-He has two grown children, Michael and Michele, and a grandson, Christian.
+He has two children.
 His grandparents came to the U.S. from Mexico, and his father served in the United States Marine Corps.